 All electricity and underfloor heatingThe first basket of wood is supplied more is available locallyAll linen and towels inclusiveWelcome pack on arrivalAmple private parking2 well behaved pets welcomeSafe storage for mountain bikes etcGood mobile receptionUse of Tennis Court and Squash Court on discussion with ownerPatio with BBQ and garden furnitureCot and high chair availableAny one for Tennis?
 Visitors have the luxury of the use of a private hard Tennis Court and the indoor Squash Court and in the cottage a games room with a small snooker table.
 The views are over the meadows and across farmland, the sun is on the barn all day making it always a warm and welcoming place to stay.
 The barn is situated well off any road in a quiet location with a few other cottages dotted around on the farm.

 Beautiful river walks - The beautiful river walks along The Usk Valley River Walk is a few minutes walk away and there is also fishing available on the River Usk - fishing permits and tickets are available from the fishing shop "Sweets" in Usk.
 Mountain Biking (close to Route 42) and also on the nearby Black Mountains is excellent and of course there are many other sorts of outdoor activities available locally.
-Raglan Castle is only a short drive away as is The Three Castles Walk with Skenfrith, Grosmont, and White Castle.
-The World Heritage Site is again only a short drive away with The Big Pit, a lovely day visit for children and adults alike and the conserved iron works at Blaenavon.
+Raglan Castle is only a short drive away as is The Three Castles Walk, a circular walk around Skenfrith, Grosmont and White Castle.
+The World Heritage Site with Big Pit and Blaenavon Iron Works is a short drive and offers a lovely day visit for children and adults alike.

-Great location - This is a great location to come with a pet with great walking and an enclosed garden, the owner is very Dog friendly and there are wooden or tiled floors throughout making it easy to keep the Barn clean.
+Great location - This is a great location to come with a pet as the owner is very dog friendly and there are wooden or tiled floors throughout making it easy to keep the Barn clean.
+There is an enclosed garden and wonderful walking for all abilities.

 Learn more about Abergavenny .